neos/neos-development-collection/TYPO3.Neos/Documentation/Appendixes/CommandReference.rst

 ``--tidy``
   Whether to export formatted XML
 ``--filename``
   relative path and filename to the XML file to create.
 Any resource will be stored in a sub folder "Resources".
-If omitted the export will be printed to standard output
+``--package-key``
+  Package to store the XML file in.
+Any resource will be stored in a sub folder "Resources".